ABnano/NanoPhasePredictor/README.md

 # NanoPhasePredictor
-NanoPhasePrediction is an AI-driven framework designed to predict material phases using a hybrid CNN-SVM approach.
+NanoPhasePrediction is an AI-driven framework designed to predict material phases using a hybrid CNN-SVM (PPNN) approach.
 This project focuses on optimizing phase discovery in nano-scale phase prediction of PVDF through advanced machine learning techniques.

 # CNN-SVM Hybrid Model for Phase Prediction